johnson-hung/naive-raycasting/README.md

 $ tree -d naive-raycasting

 naive-raycasting
 ├── fonts		<- Font files 	  (.ttf)
 ├── include		<- Header files	  (.h)
 ├── obj			<- Object files   (.o)
 ├── src			<- Source files   (.cpp)
 └── textures		<- Texture images (.bmp)
 ```

-## Build and Run
+## Compile and Run
-To build the program, you may first clone this repo to your local workspace by executing the following command in the terminal:
+To compile the program, you may first clone this repo to your local workspace by executing the following command in the terminal:
 <br />

 ```